andrewrnoel87/andrewrnoel87.github.io/_posts/2023-09-11-second-test-post.markdown

 Looks like Jekyll builds the website and
 GitHub holds the website files in a repository and gives the public access to the website.

+I like to listen to LoFi music as I study/work.